 Pruned landscaping branches look attractive as landscaping mulch and provide insulation for plants by reducing soil temperature extremes.
 They also reduce water evaporation at ground level, which can help reduce landscaping irrigation needs.

-However, since landscaped beds filled with pruned landscaping branches will still let some water through if they're not watered correctly.
+However, landscaped beds filled with pruned landscaping branches will still let some water through if they're not watered correctly.
 Landscapers may need to use more landscaping mulch for this reason.

 Landscapers use pruned landscaping branches as living mulch because the plant material decomposes and becomes part of landscaping bed soil.